RishiDewalkar/ece5831-2024-assignments/04/README.md

 This is fourth assignment that demonstrates a simple Multilayer Perceptron (MLP) neural network using NumPy.
-The network consists of an input layer, one hidden layer, and an output layer, with forward propagation and sigmoid activation.
+The network consists of an input layer, hidden layer, and an output layer, with forward propagation and sigmoid activation.